 Last year, I introduced a metric called "Drag Factor" which is designed to measure how much "bad" there is in a team's lineup choking overall production.
-It's a key stat because unproductive baseball players tend to lose more games than productive players win.
-It's just the nature of the game.
+It's a key stat because it underscores how bad players receiving significant playing time are just as detrimental to a team as star players are helpful.

-Since each player's Drag Factor score is measured against a percentage of the team's total non pitcher plate appearances, it allows us to compare in season team Drag Factor scores to final Drag Factor scores of year's past.
+Since each individual player's Drag Factor score is measured against a percentage of the team's total non pitcher plate appearances, it allows us to compare in season team Drag Factor scores to final Drag Factor scores of previous seasons.
 Before we dive into that though, here's a brief explanation of the metric.
 (Skip ahead to the colored tables if you don't care about the math)

 Drag Factor = ((100 - wRC+) * Plate Appearances) / Team Total Non-Pitcher Plate appearances